Since 2013, Bombas customers have helped donate over

 In 2019, we partnered with Sesame Street to celebrate their 50th Anniversary with a party for children and families of P.S./M.S.
 188 in NYC.
 We turned a gymnasium into a giant party for kids to meet one another alongside their favorite Sesame Street characters.
 There was a bounce house, DJ, face painting, mural making, life-size games, cookie decorating, a photo booth, plus pizza and snacks.
 Grover and Abby even joined the party!

-How to Bee an advocate for the unhoused community
+How to Bee an Advocate

 Here’s how to get involved, give back, and navigate the complex conversation around homelessness in America.